solana-validators/solana-validator-guidebook/docs/validator-setup/initial-validator-setup.md

 solana balance
 ```

-Next, you need to deposit some sol into that keypair account in order create a transaction (in this case, making your vote account):
+Next, you need to deposit some SOL into that keypair account in order create a transaction (in this case, making your vote account):

 ```
 solana airdrop 1
 ```

-The above command does not work on mainnet so you will have to figure out how to transfer sol into this keypair account if you are setting up a mainnet validator.
+The above command does not work on mainnet so you will have to acquire some SOL and transfer it into this keypair's account if you are setting up a mainnet validator.

 Now, use the solana network to create a vote account.
-This should be done on your local machine (not on your validator):
+As a reminder, all commands mentioned so far should be done on your personal computer and not on a server where you intend to run your validator.
+It is especially important that the following command is done on your _personal computer_:

 ```
 solana create-vote-account ./vote-account-keypair.json ./validator-keypair.json ./authorized-withdrawer-keypair.json